hunnel/openVINO_install_guide_linux_without_FPGA/readme.md

 <li> Next steps</li>
 </ul>

-In addition, some topology-specific layers, like DetectionOutput used in the SSD*, are delivered in source code that assumes the extensions library is compiled and loaded.
-The extensions are required for pre-trained models inference.
-While you can build the library manually, the best way to compile the extensions library is to execute the demo scripts used in the Hello World walkthrough.
+Some topology-specific layers, like DetectionOutput used in the SSD*, are delivered in source code that assumes the extensions library required for pre-trained model inference is compiled and loaded, and installed with the OpenVINO™ toolkit.
+However, since the best performance is achieved when this library is compiled directly on your machine, the installation delivers the library source instead of pre-compiled libraries.
+The library is compiled after installation, when you execute the demo scripts used in the Hello World walkthrough.
+If you choose not to use Hello World, you must build the library manually before you use your pre-trained models.

 <br>